Summer Time Writings by Anthony Buccino

 Watering the garden was a chore best completed before sunset.
 After sunset, starving squadrons of Jersey mosquitoes searched ravenously for the warm-blooded.

-One ingredient was water from Wildcat Lake, Camp Mohican, another was genuine bugs from under genuine Appalachian Trail rocks, and the last was lots and lots of sugar to help keep all us campers excited about being away from home for two weeks.
+One ingredient in Bug Juice was water from Wildcat Lake, Camp Mohican, another was genuine bugs from under genuine Appalachian Trail rocks, and the last was lots and lots of sugar to help keep all us campers excited about being away from home for two weeks.

 Four decades later, I return to the pipeline.
 The dragon's tail is less pronounced, and full-grown trees hide the view of homes on Sycamore.